zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         invocation
   -u, --no-update       do not update the results of the last run of the
                         sanity checks
-  -b, --build-only      Only build the code, do not execute any of it in QEMU -j JOBS, --jobs JOBS  Number of cores to use when building, defaults to
+  -F, --load-tests      Load list of tests to be run from file -E, --save_tests      Save list of tests to be run to file -b, --build-only      Only build the code, do not execute any of it in QEMU -j JOBS, --jobs JOBS  Number of cores to use when building, defaults to
                         number of CPUs * 2